COST OF ORBERA

 Because Orbera approval by the FDA is still recent (< 2years), most insurance companies do not have it covered by their insurance policies.
 Hence the patient has to bear the whole cost of this device.
 However, outside the US, there may be few insurance companies provide funding for this procedure.

-Contact Renew Bariatrics, a leading Mexico bariatric center to learn more about your weight-loss surgery options.
+Contact Renew Bariatrics, a leading bariatric center, to learn more about your weight-loss surgery options.

 The price of intragastric balloon varies from one country to the other and even within a country.
 When paying for this device, the cost also covers for the insertion fee, the necessary investigations, surgeon’s fee, and aesthetic services and follow up appointments.
 Thus, these account for variation in the cost from one place to the order.